slavanossar/nuxt3-template/README.md

 1. Uncomment the `vite` config in `nuxt.config.ts`

+2. Create local certificates using `mkcert`.

-2. Set up an `nginx` reverse proxy using the provided `nginx-example.conf`.
-Change all instances of `example.com` to the hostname you would like to use, and also update the `ssl_certificate` and `ssl_certificate_key` paths.
+3. Set up an `nginx` reverse proxy using the provided `nginx-example.conf`.
+Change all instances of `example.com` to the hostname you would like to use, and also update the `ssl_certificate` and `ssl_certificate_key` paths to point the certificate created in the previous step.
 If you change the default `NITRO_PORT` from `3000` also make sure to update the port in the `location / { ... }` block.

-3. Update your hosts file
+4. Update your hosts file

 ```
 127.0.0.1       example.test